Student Services and Exceptional Children

-- Policies Governing Services for Children w/ Disabilities
+- NC Policies Governing Services for Children with Disabilities

 How can I access special education services?

-For children who are of preschool age, please contact our preschool coordinator, Anselita Newkirk at 704-658-2628
+For children who are of preschool age, please contact our preschool coordinator, Claire Watts at 704-658-2628.

 What happens after I make contact with the school?

 In the event the district is notified that a child is a student with a suspected disability, the district is obligated to respond within 30 days.
 An IEP team needs to convene to review the request and make a determination with regard to whether an evaluation is warranted based on a review of existing data.
 If the team determines an evaluation is needed, written permission for testing is obtained.
 The team obtains any already completed test reports and conducts a comprehensive assessment that follows federal and state guidelines.
 The IEP team schedules a final conference with the student’s parents to discuss the evaluation results and decides whether or not special education and support services are needed.

 For further information regarding Child Find or if you suspect your student may have a disability and are in need of special education and/or related services, please contact: Dr Sandra Albert, Chief Student Services Officer at firstname.lastname@example.org or 704-658-2602.